0xadada/0xadada.github.io/_posts/2016-03-07-install-encrypted-arch-linux-on-apple-macbook-pro.md

 and leftovers".

-Put simply; I don't see any manufacturers building laptops at the same level of quality that Apple does, and yet, I can't buy a product that is so tightly controlled, and designed to be obsolete in two years.
+Put simply; I don't see any manufacturers building laptops at the same level of quality that Apple does, and yet, I can't buy a product <sup>[1](#r.1)</sup>
+that is so tightly controlled.
+Finally, I refuse to buy a product that is designed to be obsolete in two years.

 ### Why Arch?